rubatopy/rubato/docs/source/tutorials/advanced/custom_components.rst

 The last thing to know about custom components is that you can define any functions you want.
 In our example, we are defining a speak function that prints a message to the console.
-This speak function can be called from inside the component, but it can also be called anywhere else in the engine.
-This is a great way to add behavior to your component.
+This speak function can be called from inside the component, but it can also be called anywhere else, too.
+This is a great way to add modular behavior to your component.

 |
 |

-In this tutorial, we went over the creation process of custom components and explained how to use them.

 The source code for an example is available
 `here <https://github.com/rubatopy/rubato/tree/main/demo/custom_components.py>`__.